ETisHomeEarth/Elias-Tsegay-Data-Analyst-Portfolio/README.md

     Made pivot tables
     Created a dashboard and added slicers

-## Employee Data from Kaggle (data visualisation, VLOOKUP, and dashboard creation)
+## 2 Employee Data from Kaggle (data visualisation, VLOOKUP, and dashboard creation)
     Set up and transformed data
     Used VLOOKUP to create an age bracket for each employee Made pivot tables and charts
     Created a dashboard and added slicers with multiple connections Answered the question "Are there any patterns in leave-taking behavior among employees?"

-## Sales Data Financial Goal Tracker (power query, XLOOKUP, data modelling, conditional formatting)
+## 3 Financial Goal Tracker (power query, XLOOKUP, data modelling, conditional formatting)
     Set up data and created relationships between tables SUBTOTAL and CHOOSECOL were used to dynamically represent filtered data (workingsheet sales) SUMIF was used to find the profit of each country (workingsheet locations)